UT Tyler Judicial Affairs

 Q: Where can I find a listing of UT Tyler's policies?

-The Student Standards of Conduct can be found in section 8-800 of the Manual of Policy and Procedures, which can be accessed by following this link .
-The Community Standards and Polices for Patriot Village, Ornelas Hall and Eagle's Landing can be found on page 13 of the Handbook for Student Housing, which can be found by following this link .
-Policies and procedures governing the use of UT Tyler's computer systems, student e-mail and other electronic resources can be found by following this link .
+The Student Standards of Conduct can be found in section 8-800 of the Manual of Policy and Procedures.
+The Community Standards and Polices for Patriot Village, Ornelas Hall and Eagle's Landing can be found on page 13 of the Handbook for Student Housing.
+Also see policies and procedures governing the use of UT Tyler's computer systems, student e-mail and other electronic resources.

 Q: I received a letter summoning me to an Administrative Meeting.
 What does that mean?